Back in action, baby! At least for now…

 I’m hoping some new business ventures and my recent jump back into blog/social media consulting helps to get us there again, but we’ll see.
 If it keeps up I really WILL have to get a 9-5 job again one day!
 For both change AND change!
 Haha… get it? ;) I miss having all those thousands of dollars extra every month.
 Feels so weird…

-Here’s how the month of July broke down:
+Here’s how net worth for the month of July broke down: